 Convenient access to patient’s medical history and the capability to simplify internal operations are a few advantages of EHR data storage.
-Patient’s clinical history along with the patient’s medical history, imaging and lab test results, and specified clinical notes are the significant information that can be secured and conveniently retrieved.
-Patients benefit as they receive quick diagnosis and better quality of care with a visibly lower risk of errors and faster response and attention from the healthcare providers.
+The patient’s clinical history along with the patient’s medical history, imaging and lab test results, and specified clinical notes are significant information that can be secured and conveniently retrieved.
+Patients benefit as they receive a quick diagnosis and better quality of care with a visibly lower risk of errors and faster response and attention from the healthcare providers.

 Is It Better for Patients to Have a Digital Copy of Their Personal Health Records?

 Usually, when you receive an evacuation notice, you are most likely to take your most prized possessions with you, lock the property and follow the evacuation route.
-You may forget to bring along something essential, which are your health records and failing to carry your PHR can be critical during and after a disaster.
+You may forget to bring along something essential, which is your health records, and failing to carry your PHR can be critical during and after a disaster.

 Most portals offer the following advantages:

 - Appointment summaries, sometimes with patient educational material

 Other ways of maintaining a PHR